geopython/pygeoapi/docs/source/publishing/ogcapi-features.rst

 detected.

 Note that for any version of parquet, you may optionally specify ``batch_size`` and ``batch_readahead`` in the ``data`` section of the parquet provider config.
 ``batch_size`` controls how many rows are fetched per batch.
-Large batch sizes speed up data processing, but add more I/O, increase latency when fetching data from an object store, and increase memory usage.
+Large batch sizes speed up data processing, but add more I/O time like increased latency when fetching data from an object store, and .
 If not defined it will default to 20,000 rows.

 ``batch_readahead`` controls how many batches are buffered in memory.
 If not specified it will default to 2.